ThomasKaiser/Knowledge/articles/Quick_Preview_of_ROCK_5B.md

     102400    1024    34418    34348    37550    37593    37266    34392
     102400   16384    34569    34602    37812    37846    37844    34561

-As can be seen while sequential transfer speeds suck random IO is great (UAS rulez).
+As can be seen while sequential transfer speeds suck random I/O is great (UAS rulez).

 The USB3 SuperSpeed Type-A receptacles are on their own buses and show their full potential even with concurrent accesses (see above).